Jaxsbr/iblogyo/source/_posts/boxyvault-lambda-infra.md

 - Provides a way to orchestrate multiple deploy scripts
 - Allows me a unique upskilling opportunity that aligns with my day job

+## So what is next?

+The next task I want to work on is to get a simple Lambda function working and returning dummy data.
+Once I have this, I can build out the Lambda resource and IAM roles template file.
+Finnaly I need to make a deploy script the uses `awscli` to provision the Lambda function and it's roles.
+Additionally all the steps listed in [Deploy](#deploy) needs to be implemented.

 ## Conclusion

-Lamda function code is seperated by function name, deployment and infrastructure files reside in the root `lambda` directory.
+- Lambda function code is seperated by function name, deployment and infrastructure files reside in the root `lambda` directory.
-I'm considering the introduction of CI/CD tooling into the project but need to look at pros and cons of my options.
+- I'm considering the introduction of CI/CD tooling into the project but need to look at pros and cons of my options.
+- My next post will detail progress I've made on a dummy data Lambda function.

-[Previous Boxyvault Project Planning](https://jaxsbr.github.io/pkb-blog/2023/10/13/boxyvault-project-planning/) - stay tuned for next post
+[Previous - Boxyvault Project Planning](https://jaxsbr.github.io/pkb-blog/2023/10/13/boxyvault-project-planning/) - Stay tuned for next post